isnastish/Nibble/api_design.md

 # Api design
 The core component of the whole system is a `Server` struct.
-It holds a database contoller for persisting user data in an external storage, and a `IP` resolver client for retrieveing user geolocation based on its ip address.
+It holds a database contoller for persisting user data in an external storage, and an `IP` resolver client for retrieveing user's geolocation based on its ip address.
 ```go
 type Server struct {
 	// http server